-One of the most well known types tea and is linked with numerous health benefits.
+One of the most well known type of slimming tea and is linked with numerous health benefits.
 In one study from 2008, 60 obese individuals who followed a standard diet for 12 weeks while also regularly drinking green tea lost 3.3kg more weight then those that didn’t drink the green tea.
 This miracle tea is especially high in catechins, naturally occurring antioxidants that may boost your metabolism and increase fat burning.

 Oolong tea is described as having a fruity, fragrant aroma and a unique flavour and enhances weight loss by improving fat burning and speeding up metabolism.
 In one study the researchers have found that compared to water, oolong tea increases energy expenditure by 2.9%, the equivalent of burning an additional 281 calories per day, on average.